Theatrical Fellowship Program

 Stage Management Fellowship

-This opportunity will begin in September 2025 and conclude in July 2026.
+This fellowship will begin in approximately August 2026 and conclude in approximately July 2027.

 Artistic/Literary Fellowship

-The Artistic/Literary Fellowship provides an opportunity to actively participate in the creative process of new works at Playwrights Horizons!
-From learning about the submission process to supporting and planning readings, the Artistic Fellow will gain exposure to relationships between creatives and institutions while developing skills that support both in the creative process.
+The Artistic & Literary Fellowship provides an opportunity to actively participate in the creative process of new works at Playwrights Horizons!
+From helping to facilitate the script submission process to supporting developmental readings, the Fellow will gain exposure to relationships between creatives and institutions while developing skills that support both in the creative process.

 -

-Reads, evaluates, and responds to script submissions of both plays and musical
+Reads, evaluates, and responds to script submissions of both plays and musicals

 -